dan86-coder/dan86-coder/README.md

 - 👋 Hi, I’m @dan86-coder
-- 👀 I’m interested in Java
+- 👀 I’m interested working on something cool!
-- 🌱 I’m currently learning testing
+- 🌱 I’m currently learning with help of https://docs.github.com/en
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dan.boldi86@gmail.com